 How Mission Trip Fundraising Traditionally Works

 Many churches, faith-based organizations, and even some secular ones, incorporate mission trips into their charitable programs.
-Generally speaking, these mission trips give volunteers the opportunity to travel to the field where they can join the broader organization and help out on the ground.
-Offering trips like these can be a great way to bring supporters directly to the front lines and immerse them in the programs and culture of the organization.
+Generally speaking, mission trips give volunteers the opportunity to join the organization and help out on the ground.
+These trips bring supporters directly to the front lines and immerse them in the programs and culture of the organization.
 Volunteers often leave with life changing experiences and the organization gets additional hands to help out.
 It’s a classic win-win.

-All of this sounds great, but there’s a big challenge for organizations that embrace the mission trip model – figuring out how to efficiently fund them!
+Still, there’s a big challenge for organizations that embrace the mission trip model.
+How are you supposed to efficiently fund the trip?

-Traditionally, when it comes to mission trip fundraising, it’s almost always the case that the volunteer is the one responsible for raising the funds necessary to take the service trip.
+Traditionally, the volunteer is the one responsible for raising the funds necessary to take the service trip.
 And this makes a lot of sense.
-There aren’t many charitable organizations that can divert a sizeable portion of their revenue to fund expensive volunteer trips out to the field!
+There aren’t many charitable organizations that can divert a sizable portion of their revenue to fund expensive volunteer trips out to the field!
 So the onus is on the individual.

 But if it’s on the individual to raise the funds necessary for the trip, how exactly do they accomplish that?
-Up until now, volunteers have generally just called and written family members and friends in the hope that some would send a check.
+Up until now, volunteers have generally tapped family members and friends in the hope they would send a check.
 Sure, they might send emails to their contacts as well, but the funding process has been largely conducted offline.